maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

     return y_pred
 ```

-We can create an interactive form in the Notebook to ask the user for the name of the artist and title of the song, and output the prediction.
+We can create an interactive form the Notebook to ask the user for the name of the artist, title of the song, and output the prediction.

 ```python
 from ipywidgets import widgets, interact